Below are some reflections from our team, following a busy 6-months of designing for good.

 Matt and myself have been working together for years on various projects, so when the Covid pandemic started it seemed like a logical step for us to join forces and put together Ridgeline.

-Since then, we’ve brought onboard two incredible designers and an illustrator who really have a flair for what they do, worked with a variety of fantastic clients from all over the UK.
+Since then, we’ve bought onboard two incredible designers and an illustrator who really have a flair for what they do, worked with a variety of fantastic clients from all over the UK.
 The first six months have really flown by, here’s to the next six!

 In a time where community and charity seemed more important than ever, there was no better time for Ridgeline to be formed.
 It was such a privilege to be approached by Matt and Karl to join their team at a time where I was feeling vulnerable as a young designer in the current climate.